 - An interactive learning experience;

-- Peer discussion and networking opportunities;
+- Peer discussion and networking opportunities; and,

 - Access to curated educational experiences about giving and related issues concerning NextGenDonors.